robertoporta/activedirectory/README.md

 <img width="1171" height="655" alt="Image" src="https://github.com/user-attachments/assets/222d81fa-f850-42b7-9dc4-6ed7ec4497d7" />
 </p>
 <p>
-- Then, I create the virtual machine that will act as the Domain Controller and name it “dc-1.”
+- After that, I create the virtual machine that will act as the Domain Controller and name it “dc-1.”
 I also select the appropriate region and Windows Server image to ensure compatibility and optimal performance within the Azure environment.
 </p>
 <br>